marksherriff/uvacs-advising/bacs/integration_electives.md

 ## 2) Where can I find a list of integration electives for the BACS?

 Starting in Spring 2020, there is one official list maintained by the University Registrar.
-If you look at the description of the BACS requirements in the Undergraduate Record, you’ll find a link there.
-That link (as of September 2022) is: [{{ site.data.externallinks.bacs_ureg_integration_electives }}]({{ site.data.externallinks.bacs_ureg_integration_electives }})
+If you look at the description of the BACS requirements in the Undergraduate Record, you’ll find a the courses listed there.
+That page (as of October 2023) is: [{{ site.data.externallinks.bacs_ureg_integration_electives }}]({{ site.data.externallinks.bacs_ureg_integration_electives }})

 Is there a convenient list of all the integration electives that are offered in the up-coming semester?
-No, not at this time.
-We’re working to make this happen.
-It’s possible that we'll email all majors to notify them of courses offered in an up-coming semester.
+[This page](https://www.cs.virginia.edu/~horton/integ-elect.html) shows what Integration Electives are offered in the upcoming semester that you can enroll in.
+The page lets you search, sort, find courses with open seats, see which count for a College General Education requirement, etc.

+The course list in the UG Record is official!
+If that changes and we something on this website or another disagrees with that, the one in the Record is the official list.
+What the UG Record says supersedes any other list you might find online, including here.

-This list can change from one academic year to the next, and will be updated just once a year (in the summer, before the next academic year begins).
-This list supersedes any other list you might find online.
-The link in the UG Record is official; if that changes and we don’t update the link above, the one in the Record is the official list.
+This courses that can count will change from one academic year to the next, and will be updated just once a year (in the summer, before the next academic year begins).
+If a new course is added in a year after your declared the BACS, we will accept this but you'll have to fill out the form described later in this document.

 ## 3) What if a course I hope will count is not on that list?